 During my career I started to see a massive growth in apps and m-health.
 In the main, these products were free for the end consumer and the NHS.
 People were already downloading apps and using them, and people were commissioning apps to support their patients or population health.
 I got really frustrated with the fact that we had this amazing body of resources, people were using it and professionals thought it was a great idea, but there was no way to systematise the use of health apps to promote the best ones.
 That’s where ORCHA comes from.

-You provide a vast wealth of information for patients and doctors about digital health apps and platforms.
+You provide a vast wealth of information about digital health platforms like practice management system options for patients and doctors.
 What sort of problems do doctors most frequently come across when they are trying to implement digital solution in their practice?

 It’s a classic change in management process, whereby if you’ve always done something in a certain way, to change that practice is the biggest challenge.
 The first stage in that process is to think about the change that you’re going to be implementing.
 How do we trigger a doctor to think about using a product?